hjellinek/ctk-core/docs/RunningTests_CLI.md

  `ctk -m ".*ReadMethods.*"`

-(`ctk.matchstr` allows a comma-separated string of regex'es but between the regex-ness and the command-line escaping it's usually better to set anything complicated in the lib/application.properties file).
+Actually, `ctk.matchstr` allows a comma-separated string of regex'es so you could select a couple tests, but between the regex-ness and the command-line escaping it's usually better to set anything complicated in the `lib/application.properties file`.

 ## Tuning the output